 Emily Taylor is currently Assistant Curator of European Decorative Arts at National Museums Scotland, with a focus on working with the pre–1850 element of the Fashion and Textile collection.
 Her primary research area is on fashion construction and fashionable identities, circa 1700–1850.
 In 2013 she completed a PhD at The University of Glasgow, titled, Women’s Dresses from Eighteenth Century Scotland: Fashion Objects and Identities.
 She completed an MLitt in Decorative Arts and Design History at The University of Glasgow in 2007, and has previously had voluntary and paid roles with York Museums Trust, National Museums Scotland, and Glasgow Museums.
 Emily can be reached at email firstname.lastname@example.org.

-Irene Calvi was awarded a 2019 ADH Student Fellowship, during which she is working as ADH Editorial Assistant at The Journal of Dress History.
-Irene will graduate in 2019 with a BA degree in Cultural Heritage (History of Art) from The University of Turin, Italy.
-The focus of her dissertation research is the museological approach to fashion, and the ability of museums to deliver a message to their public through exhibitions.
+Irene Calvi will graduate in 2019 with a BA degree in Cultural Heritage (History of Art) from The University of Turin, Italy, with a dissertation on fashion museology.
+The focus of her BA dissertation research was the museological approach to fashion, and the ability of museums to deliver a message to their public through exhibitions.
+She will continue her studies with the international MA course Arts, Museology, and Curatorship at the Alma Mater Studiorum, University of Bologna, Italy.
 Irene is passionate about the historical and cultural significance of fashion interpretation in museums, an aspect she has deepened with a collaboration with the young collective CreateVoice and an Erasmus Traineeship.
 She is looking forward to expanding her knowledge in costume and textile history from innovative perspectives, following her interest in building a successful network that allows students, researchers, museums, and heritage sites to work better together.
+Irene was awarded a 2019 Student Fellowship by The Association of Dress Historians.

 Olga Dritsopoulou was awarded a 2019 ADH Student Fellowship, during which she is working as ADH Conference Manager.
 A postgraduate student at The Victoria and Albert/Royal College of Art (V&A/RCA), London, History of Design programme, Olga is currently focusing on the further development of her undergraduate research, revolving around the analysis of contemporary conceptual fashion in an interdisciplinary manner with regards to philosophy and literature.
 Having worked for companies such as DKNY in New York and Jonathan Saunders in London, Olga is a stylist and scholar, aspiring to contribute constructively to the further evolution of fashion as an academic field.